Non co-adapted couplings of Brownian motions on free, step 2 Carnot groups: Introduction

 The coupling from Theorem \ref{thm: successfulGn} is efficient on $\Ge_n$. \end{NB}}

 Compared to the strategy used for the Heisenberg group ($n=2$) in \cite{banerjee2017coupling}, the main difficulty for $n\geq 3$ is to deal with $\frac{n(n-1)}{2}$ Lévy areas instead of just one.
 From a quick look, there is no reason that moving one area $z_t^{i,j}$ will not impact another one.
 As in \cite{banerjee2017coupling}, the first step of this strategy is to apply a reflection coupling on the horizontal parts $(X_t,\tX_t)_t$ until the Brownian motions are in the same fiber.
-The second step consists in looking at the decomposition of the Brownian motions $(X_t)_t$ and $(\tX_t)_t$ using the Karhunen-Loève expansion of the Brownian bridge.
+The second step consists in looking at the decomposition of the Brownian motions $(X_t)_t$ and $(\tX_t)_t$ using the Karhunen-Loève expansion of the Brownian bridge and coupling two by two the Gaussian coefficients appearing with this expansion.
 We then act on the skew-symmetric matrices $(z_t)_t$ and $(\tz_t)$ to couple the matrices one line after another.
 In particular we use properties of the inverse Wishart distribution.

-A first corollary of Theorem \ref{thm: successfulGn} is an estimate of the total variation distance between the law of the Brownian motions (Corollary \ref{Cor: dtvGnSucces}).
+A first corollary of Theorem \ref{thm: successfulGn} is an estimate of the total variation distance between the laws of the Brownian motions (Corollary \ref{Cor: dtvGnSucces}).
 We also obtain the existence of a successful coupling (see Corollary \ref{cor: couplingAllHomogeneous}) and an estimate of the Total Variation distance (see Corollary \ref{Cor: dtvGnSucces2}) for all homogeneous Carnot groups by using lifts.
 As for the Heisenberg group, using \eqref{eq: Chap1SemigpIn}, we also obtain results for the horizontal and vertical gradient of the heat semi group (see Corollary \ref{cor: horGradGnSucces} and Corollary \ref{cor: vertGradGnSucces}).

 The second main result (see Theorem \ref{thm: sortieDomaine}) is an estimate of $\pr\left(\tau>\tau_{D}(\bbb)\wedge\tau_{D}(\tbbb)\right)$, $\tau_D(\bbb)$ (resp. $\tau_D(\tbbb)$) denoting the first exit time of a domain $D\subset\Ge_n$ for the process $(\bbb_t)_t$ (resp. $(\tbbb_t)_t$).
 Although the strategy is not so different from the one developed in \cite{banerjee2017coupling}, some parts of the proof need extra care.
 On $\Ge_n$ we then directly obtain estimates similar than (\ref{eq: Chap1 GradientDomainHeisenberg}) for the horizontal gradient of harmonic functions (Corollary \ref{cor: osculateur1} and Corollary \ref{cor: osculateur2}) as well as the Cheng Yau inequality (Corollary \ref{cor: cheng-Yau}).
 We also show how to extend these results to all homogeneous step $2$ Carnot groups.